-- Discontinue post-harvest use until it returns to compliance.
-DO NOT USE THE WATER. - Follow your SOP for corrective action to bring water back into compliance with the acceptance criteria. - Examine the water source and distribution system to determine if a contamination source is evident and can be eliminated. - For wells, perform an agricultural water system assessment and/or treat as described in Appendix A. - After agricultural water system assessment on water used for harvest and/or remedial actions have been taken, retest the water at the same sampling point. - After corrective actions have been implemented and verified the water may be used for harvest operations.
-Continue testing daily for five days at the point closest to use.
-If any of the next five samples is > 2 MPN / 100 mL, repeat agricultural water system assessment and/or remedial action.
-DO NOT use the water system until the water can meet the outlined acceptance criteria for this use.
-If water exceeding the acceptance criteria has been used postduring harvest, it is NOT appropriate microbial quality for this use.
+- · DO NOT USE THE WATER. - Follow your SOP for corrective action to bring water back into compliance with the acceptance criteria. - For wells, perform an agricultural water system assessment and/or treat as described in Appendix A. - After agricultural water system assessment on water used for harvest and/or remedial actions have been taken, retest the water at the same sampling point. - After corrective actions have been implemented and verified the water may be used for harvest operations. - If water exceeding the acceptance criteria has been used during harvest, it is NOT appropriate microbial quality for this use.
 Sample and test product for STEC including E. coli O157:H7 and Salmonella as described in Appendix C.

-7. Issue: Soil Amendments
+7. ISSUE: SOIL AMENDMENTS